wavefrontHQ/docs/pages/doc/ui_chart_reference.md

     Columns to Show in Table
   </td>
   <td markdown="span">
     Each log has required attributes, standard attributes, and custom tags.
 We tokenize the values of these attributes and tags so that you can filter and search logs.
 For more details, see [Log Attributes](logging_overview.html#log-attributes).
-Select the tags you want, and the tag values are shown in a new column.
+Select the tags you want to see the values in a new column.
   </td>
 </tr>
 </tbody>